knpuniversity/symfony/knpu/extra-form-theming/rendering-fields-manually.md

 code is both simple and strange.
 Use a rare *do* tag from Twig and say `genusForm.firstDiscoveredAt.year.setRendered()`.

 Whaaaat?
 Well, every field is a `FormView` object.
-And if you option that class, it has a `setRendered()` method!
+And if you open that class, it has a `setRendered()` method!
 And by calling it, we're saying:

 > Yo, we rendered this already.
 So, you know, don't try to render it again.